Local Girl Scout earns 2019 Gold Award

-Girl Scouts of Western New York presented a 2019 Gold Award to Emily Glidden, of Rochester, for her project, “His Ministries Pancake Fundraiser.”
+Girl Scouts of Western New York presented a 2019 Gold Award to Hanna Walker, of North Chili, for her project, “Gardens for Owen.”

-“I did a pancake dinner fundraiser for a foster care ministry called His Ministries,” Glidden said.
-“We held the dinner at First Bible Baptist Church.
-I chose the project because I have a strong heart for kids, kids with disabilities and foster kids.
-My project benefited and supported the foster families, and with these donations we are able to help, support and show kindness to these families.
+“My project was located in North Chili at St. Christopher’s Church,” Walker said.
+“I cleaned and re-did four gardens at my church that have always looked like a disaster.
+My team and I cleaned, raked, took out, cut down, planted new plants and flowers, added lights and chains, added landscaping fabric and lining, and decorated.

-“I held the dinner, and I served 251 people and used over $1,700 in profits to purchase baby items to donate, plus I received over $400 in donations to also purchase items with.
-I got to personally donate the items to families, and see their faces and happiness and joy from that.
+“I chose this project because a year ago I lost a classmate and friend.
+Owen rode on my bus, sat in my classes and went to my church.
+Seeing him always struggle with disabilities and still persevere through was truly astonishing to me.
+From him, I was motivated to do this project in his honor to make sure he is always remembered.
+I had a memorial stone made for Owen that I placed in a garden I called the children’s garden, where I also added a bird bath, birdhouses and small gnomes to make it more kid-friendly.

 The Gold Award is the highest award in Girl Scouts.
 A Scout’s project should be something they can be passionate about in thought, deed and action, as well as encompass organizational, leadership and networking skills.
 It should fulfill a need within their community, and create change that has the potential to be ongoing or sustainable.